gabcg/notes/IEO Notes/IEO_QuickNotes.md

 		* We want to see how the presence of the latent pool modifies our statistical tests.
 		* By introducing the latent pool all the variances grow.
 The magnitude of this enlargement will assess how sensitive a particular node is to experimental uncertainty.

+## Variant Calling from DNA-seq Data

+* Used to identify nucleotide variability in the population (DNA variants).
+* More comprehensive than microarray SNP.
+* There is uncertainty in what is a real variant or not.
+* It is deciding if in that position the nucleotide is actually different between the individual genome/transcriptome and the reference.
+* Clues on molecular and higher order phenotypes, depending on the assay:
+	* DNA-seq: germline and somatic variants
+		* Germline variants associated with disease.
+		* Somatic variants associated with cancer.
+		* Cataloguing population variability.
+	* RNA-seq: allele-specific expression.
+		* Allelic imbalance
+		* Association with isoform usage.
+		* RNA editing
+	* ChIP-seq: allele-specific binding.
+* Different tools for different purposes (some take assumptions, such as ploidy).
+* Starting point: BAM file (normally mapped with bwa in humans).
+* samtools and bcftools:
+	* A first step is to tally nucleotides by position.
+This results in the pileup format:
+		* Position, reference nucleotide, number of reads mapped and the nucleotide of each read (sense/antisense, letters with differences).
+Finally, quality.
+		* There should be both forward and reverse alignment, as the variant should be in both strands without showing preference (enrichment).
+		* Pileup format is inefficient, it needs to be binary.
+	* BCF files are binary files that take different BAM files and that are passed to the variant caller.
+	* VCF format is the end one.
+It can be indexed ith tabix.
+	* Diagnostics: transitions to transversions ratio.
+Should be equal or larger than 2.
+* GATK:
+	* Steps:
+		* Run the haplotype caller on each BAM file to generate a so-called GVCF (.g.vcf) file, for each of them.
+			* This step can go in parallel to accelerate.
+		* Run the joint genotyper on all the previously generated GVCF files to obtain a final output VCF file.
+* After obtaining a VCF, it can be explored and annotated.
+*

+## Multi-omic Data Analysis